 HITCO hits the heights with its complex carbon-based composites.
-A subsidiary of SGL CARBON, the company manufactures composite materials, as well as large complex shaped composite structures (aerostructures) primarily for military and commercial aircraft.
+The company manufactures composite materials, as well as large complex shaped composite structures (aerostructures) primarily for military and commercial aircraft.
 Carbon and graphite composite products are combined with insulation components and thermal fabrics (nonwovens and metal foils) to meet the high-temperature (and lightweight) requirements needed in the aerospace and defense, automotive, chemical processing, electronics, and power generating industries.
 HITCO's hits include tail cones and nacelles.
 In late 2015, the company was acquired by Avcorp Industries.

 The company offers turnkey services for complex shape composite structures for military aircraft, commercial aircraft, and launch vehicles.
 It has made assemblies for all generations of the nuclear-powered submarine, and has counted the US Navy as a customer for half a century.
 It provides such services as inspection and machining for its advanced composite materials and metals.

 HITCO's five major products include wing skins, tail cones, pressurized bulkheads, AFT-fuselage sections, and control surface materials.
 Products incluyd the C-17 Tail cone and the Delta IV nozzle assembly.